-- Join groups that your buyers are in.
+- Join groups relevant to your buyers.

-How to Engage with Your Buyers on Social Networks
+How to Engage With Your Buyers on Social Networks

-As mentioned above, social selling is all about engagement.
+Social selling is all about engagement.
 But bear in mind that your interactions should be thoughtful, relevant, and personalized.

 Social engagement comes in four primary forms: sharing, liking, commenting, and connecting.